NeLy-EPFL/flygym/doc/source/tutorials/path_integration.rst

             "displacement_diff_actual": displacement_diff_actual,
         }

-We will run this function on the last trial, which has been reserved for
+We can run this function on the last trial, which has been reserved for
 testing:

 .. code-block:: ipython3